 Tell Your Story About Rapides Parish Detention Center Iii

 Did you make friends in jail?
 Do you need to reconnect with a person you met in jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say Hello to people locked up at Rapides Parish Detention Center Iii
+Say Hello to people incarcerated at Rapides Parish Detention Center Iii

 Return To Main Menu